mikependon/RepoDB.NET/pages/features/propertyhandlers.md

 - Querying the related child records of the parent rows.
 - Updating a record as a reaction to the transformation.
 - Can be used as trigger.
-- Manually override the default handler for the `Enumerations`.
+- Manually override the default handler for the enumerations.
 - And many more.

 #### Implementing a Property Handler